jaekwonpark/docs/cmdlet-help/md/en-US/Get-Metric.md

   // Average IO latency.\
   avg_io_latency_usecs

   // Average read IO latency.
-This is not available for VDisk, Disk, Node,
+This is not available for VDisk, Disk, Node,\
   // StoragePool and Cluster since Stargate does not have the stats.\
   avg_read_io_latency_usecs

   // Read IO percentage expressed in  parts per million.
-To get percentage,
+To get percentage,\
   // the value should be divided by 1 million and multipled by 100.\
   read_io_ppm

   // Write IO percentage expressed in parts per million.
-To get percentage,
+To get percentage,\
   // the value should be divided by 1 million and multipled by 100.\
   write_io_ppm

   // Random IO percentage expressed in parts per million.
-To get percentage,
+To get percentage,\
   // the value should be divided by 1 million and multipled by 100.\
   random_io_ppm

-  // Sequential IO percentage expressed in parts per million.To get
+  // Sequential IO percentage expressed in parts per million.
+To get\
-  // percentage, the value should be divided by 1 million and multipled
+  // percentage, the value should be divided by 1 million and multipled\
   // by 100.\
   seq_io_ppm

+\
+\
   /* Hypervisor derived stats */

   // Number of writes as reported by the Hypervisor.\